dedis/cothority/byzcoin/Contracts.md

 When the client sends a spawn instruction to a Darc contract, he asks the instance to create a new instance with the given ContractID, which can be different from the Darc itself.
-The client must be able to authenticate against a `Spawn_contractid` rule defined in the Darc instance.
+The client must be able to authenticate against a `spawn:$contractid` rule defined in the Darc instance.
+For instance, to call Spawn on a contract ID of "eventlog", you must send a spawn request to an instance of a Darc contract that includes the "spawn:eventlog" rule, and the instruction must be signed by one of the keys mentioned in the rule's expression.

 The new instance spawned will have an instance ID equal to the hash of the Spawn instruction.
 The client can remember this instance ID in order